 On this form, you’ll be prompted for a number of details like:

 - Basic information on your former employee, including the reason for separation.
 These reasons may indicate that it was voluntary, that they quit, were laid off (for lack of work), or that it was due to a trade dispute.

 - Information about any compensation that you have or will pay.

-To get a sense of what you may receive, check out this example form from California.
+To get a sense of what you may receive, take a look at this sample UI claim notice from California.